 Your insurance agent will be able to help you get all the necessary paperwork together.
 But you can prepare a lot of the information yourself before you start looking at specific policies.
 Gather the following:

 Your Health Information

-Insurance companies will want to know your age at diagnosis, your menopausal status, your family health history; whether you are or were a tobacco, drug, or alcohol user; and whether you have any other major health problems.
+Insurance companies will want to know your age at diagnosis, your menopausal status, and your family health history.
+Also, they’ll need to know whether you are or were a tobacco, drug, or alcohol user; and whether you have any other major health problems.

 Your Cancer Information

 Include what stage your cancer was in, whether it metastasized, what size the tumors were, whether your lymph nodes were involved, and any recurrences.
 This information can be found in your medical documents.
 Or, you can retrieve it from your doctor.
 Also include the names, addresses, and contact information for each doctor who treated you.